-The evaluation has started on 2016-06 and concluded upon completion of the Evaluation Technical Report dated 2016-11.
+The evaluation has started on 2016-10 and concluded upon completion of the Evaluation Technical Report dated 2017-06.
 The Evaluation Facility received a full set of evaluation deliverables necessary for evaluation provided by the developer, and examined the evidence in relation to a series of evaluation conducted.
-Additionally, the evaluators directly visited the development and manufacturing sites on 2016-09, and examined procedural status conducted in relation to each work unit for configuration management and delivery, by investigating records and interviewing staff.
+Additionally, the evaluators directly visited the development and manufacturing sites on 2017-01, and examined procedural status conducted in relation to each work unit for configuration management and delivery, by investigating records and interviewing staff.
 For a part of process, site visits have been omitted, and the Evaluation Facility determined with its responsibility that the examination details on those of the past CC-certified products could be reused.
-Furthermore, the evaluators conducted the sampling checks of the developer testing and the evaluator testing by using the developer testing environment at the developer site on 2016-09 and 2016-11.
+Furthermore, the evaluator conducted the sampling check of the developer testing and the evaluator testing by using the developer testing environment at the developer site on 2016-11.

-Concerns that the Certification Body found in the evaluation process were described as the certification oversight review, and it was sent to the Evaluation Facility.
+Concerns that the Certification Body found in the evaluation process were described as the certification oversight reviews, and those were sent to the Evaluation Facility.